fdilke/bewl/notes/for-sussex.md

-Bewl is just a DSL ("four function calculator"), but already many of its library methods are software versions of definitions and constructions from math textbooks.
+Bewl is just a DSL ("four function calculator"), but already many of its library methods are software versions of definitions and constructions from topos theory.

 ---

-## Aggressivelu refactoring the foundations of math:
+## Aggressively refactoring the foundations of math:

 Obstacles: